kroshu/kuka-external-control-sdk/kuka_external_control_sdk/doc/SDK_howto.md

 - _CreateMonitoringSubscription(monitoring callback)_: Creates a subscriber to the robot's motion states on the client side.
 - _CancelMonitoringSubscription()_ : Terminates the motion state subscriber on the client side.
 - _HasMonitoringSubscription()_ : Checks if the client is currently subscribed to the monitoring messages of the robot.
 - _StopControlling()_ : Stops the external control session on the controller.
+(The stop signal has to be sent as response to a motion state, the function also waits for a new request, if none is currently active.)
 - _StopMonitoring()_ : Stops the motion state publisher on the controller.
 - _SendControlSignal()_ : Sends out the control signal to the controller.
 - _ReceiveMotionState(timeout)_ : Attempts to receive the current motion state of the robot within the provided timeout.